*This post may contain affiliate links for which I earn commissions.*

 Tawny can keep quite a bit longer, its rich and mellow tawny ports age for longer periods in oak casks.

-There is also a category that is vintage and is only taken from the best-declared vintages they are then aged two years before bottling.
+There is also a category that is vintage.
+It is only taken from the best-declared vintages, which are then aged two years before bottling.

-We also have a White port that is a fabulous drink on its own that I will be looking at on its own merits.
-It seems that although not as popular as red and tawny there is still quite a growing market for it.
-Like its red counterpart, It can also be vintage or non-vintage otherwise known as NV.
+We also have White port, which is a fabulous drink on its own, and I will be looking at it on its own merits.
+Although not as popular as red and tawny, there is still quite a growing market for it.
+Like its red counterpart, it can also be vintage or non-vintage, otherwise known as NV.

 Quinta Do Bomfim Vintage Port Wine 2009/2010